AdobeDocs/learning-manager.en/help/migrated/deployment-guide/user-migration.md

 ### Set up an FTP account {#setupanftpaccount}

-In the Integration Admin Home page, click **[!UICONTROL uicontrol **Request for CSV FTP Folder**.]** In the pop-up dialog box that appears, enter your email ID.
+In the Integration Admin Home page, click **[!UICONTROL **Request for CSV FTP Folder**.]** In the pop-up dialog box that appears, enter your email ID.
 Go through the online wizard to create the Exavault FTP account.
 As soon as you create your account, you can view your migration project and sprint project folders in Exavault FTP.&nbsp;

 See a sample snapshot of the project files and folder of ExaVault as shown here: